andrasq/node-qyaml/README.md

 =====

 Functions to convert javascript objects to/from simple YAML notation.
+Supports the
-Supports the basics, hashes of `name: value` pairs and lists of `- ` entities.
+basics:  hashes of `name: value` pairs and lists of `- ` entities.
 Hashes and arrays can contain other hashes and/or arrays.

     const qyaml = require('qyaml');